pbalogh/internal-tool/README.md

+### BUGS

+When I reload the page, components that can have children suddenly don't have children.

+The heart of the problem is that I've got a top-level "children" attribute of DraggableComponent, while really needs to just be the "children" prop.

 ## AWS Amplify React+Vite Starter Template

 This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.